johanbook/docs/security/vulnerabilities/xss.md

-# XSS
+# Cross Site Scripting

-Cross site scripting (XSS) is an attack where one runs a script (typically JavaScript) in another user's browser.
+**Cross site scripting** (**XSS**) is an attack where one runs a script (typically JavaScript) in another user's browser.
 This can happen if user inputs are not correctly sanitized and then displayed back to users.

 XSS can be used for